-This is our fifth year as lead sponsor of the Sidney Stringer Multi Academy Trust.
+This is our sixth year as lead sponsor of the Sidney Stringer Multi Academy Trust.
 There are five schools in the Trust and our aim is for all of them to become Outstanding.
 Three of the schools were in an Ofsted category when they joined the trust and we are working hard to support them whilst maintaining standards at Sidney Stringer.
+The Trust is now in the strongest position it has been.

-This was also the second year for the school leading the Coventry SCITT as well as being the lead school in the Swan Teaching Alliance and this has provided us with many opportunities to work with and support other schools in the area.
+This was also the third year for the school leading the Coventry SCITT.
+Ofsted judged the provision as good last year with many aspects being outstanding.
+We also lead school in the Swan Teaching Alliance and this has provided us with many opportunities to work with and support other schools in the area.

 Our building facilities are well used by the community.
 Our conference centre provides excellent opportunities to engage and network with other schools, teachers and organisations.
 There is a policy and strategy in place to further develop this.
-The Academy is now open seven days a week, from 6am to 10pm, and is popular venue for local community activities.
+The Academy is open seven days a week and is popular venue for local community activities.